We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 FAQs

-Purchasing a whole-house dehumidifier can be quite an investment, and shoppers might have some additional queries.
+Purchasing one of the best whole-house dehumidifiers can be quite an investment, and shoppers might have some additional queries.
 Check out the most commonly asked questions and their answers below to help you make your decision.

 Like most whole-house appliances, dehumidifiers can be energy intensive.
 Still, the ultimate cost depends on the ppm rating, the wattage of the unit, and the local cost of electricity.
 Those trying to get a good idea of the energy usage of a dehumidifier can use an online calculator to help predict the monthly fee.
 And keep an eye out for a dehumidifier with Energy Star certifications.